scenerystack/community/docs/reference/api/scenery/Voicing.md

 # Voicing

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/voicing/Voicing.ts](https://github.com/phetsims/scenery/blob/main/js/accessibility/voicing/Voicing.ts) for the most up-to-date information.

 ## Overview

 A trait for Node that supports the Voicing feature, under accessibility.
 Allows you to define responses for the Node